Human rights in Samoa: Constitution Amendment Act (2013)

 In June 2013, in response to recommendations for policy interventions to address gender imbalance, the Samoan government ratified the Constitution Amendment Act (2013) (CAA).
 It established a 10 per cent quota system to reserve seats to women electoral candidates into the national legislative assembly.
 It guarantees women representation if there is less than five seats elected, up to five seats will be reserved for women and if there are only two, then the three women with the next highest number of votes will be granted seats.
 In adaptation of such constitutional mandate for female Parliamentarian seats, Samoa has become the first independent country in the Pacific to do so.
 The Prime Minister Honorable Tuilaepa Aiono Sailele Malielegaoi announced the Parliament's intention when seeking to implement the legislation:"If we do not put in the necessary stipulation in our legislation one never knows whether in the next elections there [will] be absolutely no women in Parliament.
 So this is part of our intention to ensure that there shall always be women in Parliament."The reception of the amendment has been both negative and positive.
 On the one hand, the amendment demonstrates a positive change for Samoa as it will improve women participation in Parliament.
-The Speaker of the Legislative Assembly referred to it as 'a new dawn for women.
+The Speaker of the Legislative Assembly referred to it as a new dawn for women.
 However at the preliminary discussions before passing of the Bill, the opposition party Tautua Samoa contended that there was a need to gather a consensus and views from the villages because some villages have banned women from holding matai titles.
 The quota was described as being 'minimal' and 'not enough' to make a real difference.
 In response to the amendment, an interview with an MP before March 2016 elections stated that Samoan government are not actively executing their duty to address women's representation in politics despite their wish to do so.
 Another view argued that although the amendment is a good start to counter political involvement, intervention is more needed to address cultural and tangible barriers to women as political leaders.

-In adherence to the new law, the results of the March 2016 elections activated 10 per cent quota system.
-Four candidates were elected and as such a fifth female candidate will be added to Parliament using the highest votes percentage ratio as required by the amendment.
+In adherence to the new law, the results of the March 2016 elections activated the 10 percent quota system.
+Four candidates were elected, and as such, a fifth female candidate will be added to Parliament using the highest votes percentage ratio as required by the amendment.